marchion/marchionniLab/index.md

 {% capture text %}

-### Precision Medicine
 Medicine is transitioning from treating the “average patient” to seeking to treat each individual in a tailored way.
 At present, this approach to medicine, however, can only be delivered at lead academic institutions, hence the opportunity to deliver state of the art clinical care on a large scale and in the community is still missed.
 By integrating big molecular data, standard clinical laboratory measurements, and digital pathology images, my laboratory strive to bridge this gap.
 The goal here is to develop robust, parsimonious models that can forecast patients molecular make-up (e.g., their mutational profiles) and outcome (e.g., their response to targeted treatments).
 While the development of these approaches can only be achieved in leading academic institutions, deploying and disseminating such methods in community and rural hospitals nationwide is of paramount importance.
 Ultimately, through research in this domain, my lab fosters the democratization of precision and personalized medicine.

 {%
   include button.html
   link="research"
-  text="Our research in cancer and precision oncology" icon="fa-solid fa-arrow-right" flip=true style="bare"
+  text="Check our research in cancer and precision oncology" icon="fa-solid fa-arrow-right" flip=true style="bare"